nbhusare/jekyll-cayman-theme/_posts/2020-02-08-EMF-Proxy-Resolution.markdown

 # **EMF Proxy resolution**

 In [EMF](https://www.eclipse.org/modeling/emf/), an `EReference` represents a relation between two objects (Source and the Target).
-By setting value of the **Containment** property, it can be modeled as **containment** or a **non-containment** reference.
+By setting the value of **Containment** property, it can be modeled as **containment** or a **non-containment** reference.
 In the earlier case, the target object is contained inside the source (its container).
-It persists in the same resource as its container and can give the information of its container (using `eObject.eContainer()`).
+It persists in the same resource as its container and can give the information of its container (using `EObject#eContainer()`).
 In the latter case, the two objects can be persisted in the same or different resources.
 Typically, Proxy resolution is related but-not-limited to the latter case.

 When you talk of proxy resolution in EMF, two properties play an important role - **Resolve Proxies** and **Containment Proxies**.
 The earlier can be modified from the .ecore file and the later from the .genmodel file.
-The value of these two fields decide whether a reference is **proxy resolving** or **non-proxy resolving**, and the code is generated accordingly.
+The value of these two fields decides whether a reference is **proxy resolving** or **non-proxy resolving**, and also influences the generated code.
 By default, non-containment references are proxy resolving, whereas, containment references are non-proxy resolving.
 Below we explain in a bit more detail using the generated code as a reference

 ## EReference (non-containment)